dgltorress/rfopener/README.md

 rfopener -p
 ```

-The playlist can be navigated in the following manner:
+The first file on the list will open automatically.
+From there, the playlist can be navigated in the following manner:
 - Forward: <kbd>&rarr;</kbd> and <kbd>&darr;</kbd> keys.
 - Backwards: <kbd>&larr;</kbd> and <kbd>&uarr;</kbd> keys.

-Both directions loop back to the opposite end of the playlist.
+Files are opened as the playlist is traversed and both directions loop back to the opposite end of the playlist.

 ## Usage